 Order the: Seasonal special.
 Usually ‘specials’ are anything but, but Ippudo manage to pull off some seriously tasty seasonal dishes.
 In summer, it might be a cold ramen with a light chicken shoyu broth, topped with folds of prosciutto and rocket.
 In winter you’ll find their tonkotsu topped with an extra round of fatty pork, coriander, garlic and parmesan.

 This newbie on Glebe Point Road may not be slick on service, but they make a solid bowl of ramen.
 They opt for swapping out different toppings and accompaniments, and are interchangeable with four or five different broth bases (salt, miso, soy, seafood or tonkotsu).
 They also use free-range eggs, which come seasoned and soft on the outside and gooey in the centre.

-Order the: Yasai with bean sprouts, pak choy, carrot and sweet corn to freshen up the tonkotsu base; or the Karami with hot chilli pork mince.
+Order the: Yasai with bean sprouts.
+Here pak choy, carrot and sweet corn freshen up the tonkotsu base; or the try the Karami with hot chilli pork mince.

 Japanese food fits into the Sydney climate like soybeans fit into their little pods.
 And so it’s good that, thanks to all of the incredible Japanese chefs gracing our shores, we know how to do it right.
 From the sushi roll lunch-run to the full sashimi-laden dego, here’s where to do Japanese in Sydney.

 Although during summer soup for lunch might not make much sense, Sydney does get pretty cold come June.
 And when you’re in the midst of the working day, there is nothing more comforting that a bowl of steaming-hot soup to warm your cockles and help you power through the afternoon.
 Here are our favourite soups in the city right now.